Hautvillers where Dom Perignon invented the bubbles of champagne – or maybe not

 Some bubbles facts

 If you want champagne from an independent producer, look for marked ”RM” on the label.
-It means”rècoltant manipulant “, one that produces and sells its own champagne.
+It means”rècoltant manipulant “, one that produces and sells its own.

-Round Epernay, the Champagne region splits into three main zones: the Montagne de Reims with pinot noir grapes, MarneValley with pinot meunier and the Côte des Blanes with only chardonnay grapes.
-These are the only grapes allowed in champagne.
+Round Epernay, the region splits into three main zones: the Montagne de Reims with pinot noir grapes, MarneValley with pinot meunier and the Côte des Blanes with only chardonnay grapes.
+These are the only grapes allowed.
 Outside the Côte des Blancs, most champagne is a mix of two or all three of them.